How Stress Could be Causing Your Acne Breakouts

 If you’re wondering whether stress is affecting certain areas of your body, I want you to imagine this scenario.
 You’re in the forest, and you see a bear in the distance walking towards you – this switches on the stress response.

 What do you think is vital to the body right now?
+What will it prioritise?

 The Important systems of the body in times of stress